The Crash Course on Emotions We All Missed in Kindergarten

 The U.S. spends $847 billion annually on education.
 We teach calculus to kids who will never use it.
 We memorize state capitals that GPS made irrelevant.

 The Enneagram should count as emotional education.
-It explains not just what emotions are, but how each personality type’s emotional operating system actually works.
+It maps not just what emotions are, but how each personality type’s emotional wiring actually functions.
 (New to the Enneagram?
 Start with our quick overview.
 Not sure of your type?
 Take our free test.)

 Why Each Type Can’t Feel Their Feelings (And Thinks They’re Fine)